MoBanerjee/SC1015_DSAI-MiniProject_Team6/README.md

   1. Root Directory:
     Contains all the notebooks
   2. Final Datasets:
-    a. tracks.csv - The non-edited dataset downloaded from Kaggle.
+     1. tracks.csv - The non-edited dataset downloaded from Kaggle.
 Contains the statistical data such as danceability, explicit, etc.
-    b. lyrics.csv - The non-edited dataset downloaded from Kaggle.
+     2. lyrics.csv - The non-edited dataset downloaded from Kaggle.
 Contains the lyrics to all the songs used.
-    c. dataCleaned.csv - The merged and cleaned file.
+     3. dataCleaned.csv - The merged and cleaned file.
 This file is created in 'Data Extraction and Cleaning.ipynb'.
   3. Train Test Data:
     This file contains the train and test data for each model.
 We split the data in a seperate notebook called 'Train Test Split.ipynb'.
 This was to ensure that the same data is fed to each model for better accuracy.
     It has the files:
-      a. train.csv - Training data
+      1. train.csv - Training data
-      b. test.csv - Test data
+      2. test.csv - Test data

 ## Conclusion
   1. For statistical data, we obtained the best results with neural networks.It yielded a Mean Squared Error of only 0.026 which is lesser than that given      by both the baseline models(Random Forest and Linear Regression).